dylanhay/tech-blog/README.md

 * Enter the database name, your MySQL username and your password into the .env file
 * Enter "mysql -u root -p" and enter your MySQL password to navigate to the MySQL Shell
 * Enter "source db/schema.sql" in the MySQL Shell to create the "tech_blog_db" database
-* Exit the MySQL Shell and enter "npm run seed" in terminal while in the root folder of the project to seed the data in the "seeds" folder to the database
 * Enter "npm start" in terminal to launch live server

 ## Built With